What Is the Prudent Man Rule or Prudent Investor Rule?

-When Ann McClean died, the trust fund was to be divided among to charitable beneficiaries.
-Fifty percent of the trust assets were to go the President and Fellow of Harvard College to establish a professorship of ancient and modern history, covering the salary of the new position.
+When Ann McClean died, the trust fund was to be divided among charitable beneficiaries.
+Fifty percent of the trust assets were to go the President and Fellow of Harvard College to establish a professorship of ancient and modern history, and to cover the salary of the new position.
 The other fifty percent of the trust assets were to be gifted to the Trustees of the Massachusetts General Hospital for general charitable purposes.

 The court sided with the trustees for multiple reasons.
 When the decision was appealed, and affirmed, Justice Samuel Putnam famously wrote what is now known as the prudent man rule, or prudent investor rule:

 All that can be required of a trustee is, that he shall conduct himself faithfully and exercise a sound discretion.
 He is to observe how men of prudence, discretion and intelligence manage their own affairs, not in regard to speculation, but in regard to the permanent disposition of their funds, considering the probable income as well as the probable safety of the capital to be invested… Do what you will, the capital is at hazard.